In this lesson, we introduce the factors involved in sequencing poses.

 There are few “hard and fast” rules in yoga teaching.
 Different lineages have different approaches.
 And even within a single lineage, the response to most questions is, “That depends upon the student, situation and intention.”

 Still, particularly as a new yoga teacher, it’s helpful to have some guidelines from which to begin.
 So we have gathered guiding principles culled from multiple expert sources for mindful sequencing.
 Here you’ll find the most fundamental principles.
-Members can go deeper by delving into the huge Plan & Sequence section.
-(See below for more information.)
+Go deeper by selecting from the menu above.

 Judith Lasater on Sequencing